mariaro833/3d_odject/c_object/README.md

 - if (diameter == 500)
         width = 6;

+Outer cylinder
+- The diameter of the outer cylinder is equal to:
+(diameter of the Object) minus (width of a printed layer).
+- The height of the outer cylinder is equal to:
+(height of the Object) minus (height of the Buttom)

 Inner cylinder
-- The diameter of the inner cylinder is equal to: diameter of the Object - width of a printed layer for the outer cylinder -  2 * offset -  width of a printed layer for the inner cylinder.
+- The diameter of the inner cylinder is equal to:
+(diameter of the Object) minus (2 * width of a printed layer) minus (2 * offset).
-The width of a printed layer for both cylinders are taken into account.
+- The width of a printed layer for both cylinders are taken into account.

 Zigzag
 - For zigzag parameters, it was assumed that the zigzag does not need to be superimposed on the outer and inner cylinders. zigzag_height is equals offset;
-zigzag_step = 2pi
+zigzag_step_angle = 10 grad

 <details><summary>2.
 Visualization of the result</summary>